Coal gasification: Development of the coal gas industry in the UK

 During World War I, the gas industry's by-products, phenol, toluene and ammonia and sulphurous compounds were valuable ingredients for explosives.
-Much coal for the gasplants was shipped by sea and was vulnerable to enemy attack.
+Much coal for the gas plants was shipped by sea and was vulnerable to enemy attack.
 The gas industry was a large employer of clerks, mainly male before the war.
 But the advent of the typewriter and the female typist made another important social change that was, unlike the employment of women in war-time industry, to have long-lasting effects.

 The inter-war years were marked by the development of the continuous vertical retort which replaced many of the batch fed horizontal retorts.
 There were improvements in storage, especially the waterless gas holder, and distribution with the advent of 2–4 inch steel pipes to convey gas at up to 50 psi as feeder mains compared to the traditional cast iron pipes working at an average of 2–3 inches water gauge (500–750 Pa).
 Benzole as a vehicle fuel and coal tar as the main feedstock for the emerging organic chemical industry provided the gas industry with substantial revenues.
 Petroleum supplanted coal tar as the primary feedstock of the organic chemical industry after World War II and the loss of this market contributed to the economic problems of the gas industry after the war.

 A wide variety of appliances and uses for gas developed over the years.
 Gas fires, gas cookers, refrigerators, washing machines, hand irons, pokers for lighting coal fires, gas-heated baths, remotely controlled clusters of gas lights, gas engines of various types and, in later years, gas warm air and hot water central heating and air conditioning, all of which made immense contributions to the improvement of the quality of life in cities and towns worldwide.
 The evolution of electric lighting made available from public supply extinguished the gas light, except where colour matching was practised as in haberdashery shops.